 The vision of Redmond is a connected community that enhances livability, sustains the environment and places Redmond as a leader locally, regionally and nationally.
-To fulfill our vision, the Mayor and Council build relationships with the Community, serve on regional boards on behalf of the City or Sound Cities Association and represent the Community on policy issues.
-The creation and adoption of the Community Strategic Plan in 2019 and revised in 2020, maps key work plan elements and provides guidance for the City's work.
-The major initiatives include Housing Choices, Environmental Sustainability, Cultural Inclusion and Infrastructure along with along with associated objectives, strategies, measures and actions that will be implemented within the community over a specific period of time.
+To fulfill our vision, the Mayor and City Council build relationships with the Community, serve on regional boards on behalf of the City or Sound Cities Association and represent the Community on policy issues.
+The creation and adoption of the Community Strategic Plan in 2019 and revised in 20204, maps key work plan elements and provides guidance for the City's work.
+The major initiatives include Environmental Sustainability, Diversity, Equity and Inclusion (DEI), Public Safety and Infrastructure including housing choices- along with associated objectives, strategies, measures, and actions that will be implemented within the community over a specific period of time.
 The Community Strategic Plan is an important building block in the City's overall planning framework.

 Redmond city government is committed to engaging with the community as we strive to understand its needs and interests.
 The work of the City isn't done in isolation.
 This work occurs in the context of the role of a city as described by the State of Washington.
-The Growth Management Act (GMA)2 clarifies that cities are urban service providers.
+The Growth Management Act $(GMA)^2$ clarifies that cities are urban service providers.
 The GMA calls for the setting of growth targets for cities as well as a planning model for providing services to meet resulting community needs and interests.
-The adopted growth targets for core cities in King County calls for the absorbtion of 40% of the increased population by 2050.
+The adopted growth targets for core cities in King County calls for the absorption of -40% of the increased population by 2050.
 Of that increase, 67% is slated to occur in the urban centers of the Downtown and Overlake areas.
 Sixty percent of new commercial space is expected to occur in the urban centers as well.
-As a result, our vision needs to preserve the character of our community while accommodating the growth that that is slated to occur.
+As a result, our vision needs to preserve the character of our community while accommodating the growth that is projected to occur.

 Consistent with the Community Strategic Plan, the City's infrastructure investments reinforce livability in the urban centers, Downtown and Overlake, as the primary growth areas and preserve the character of Redmond's residential neighborhoods.
-Light rail will be arriving at stations in the Overlake and Downtown Urban Centers in 2023 and 2024, respectively, generating additional growth.
+Light rail will-be-began arriving at stations in the Overlake in 2024 and will-be-complete in Downtown and SE Redmond Urban Centers in 2023 and 20245, respectively, generating additional growth.
 Also anchored by a new light rail station, the emerging urban center of Marymoor Village is further anticipated to add over 1,400 dwelling units and one million square feet of new office space by 2030.
-Redmond's neighborhoods are a key focus to maintain and, if needed, expand the public infrastructure that is already in place.
+Redmond's neighborhoods are a key focus area in terms of maintaining the public infrastructure and expanding it, if needed.